 - i.
 Children already on roll are entitled to transfer to the sixth form if they meet the published standards for entry. - ii.
-The admission number for the sixth form (Year 12 and Year 13) will total 285 students.
+The admission number for the sixth form (Year 12 and Year 13) will total 300 students.
 The Academy will accept external students up to that figure less the number of the Academy's own students who are accepted into the sixth form.
 The number of external places will vary each year.
 If the sixth form is oversubscribed, the same criteria as in the rest of the school will be applied to determine which external students to admit.

 f.
-Operation of continued-interest list (waiting list)
+Operation of waiting list

-- i.
-Where in any year group the Academy receives more applications for places than there are places available, a continued interest list will operate throughout the year.
+- Where, in any year group, the Academy receives more applications for places than there are places available, a waiting list will operate throughout the year.
 This list will remain for one academic year.
-This will be maintained by Oxfordshire County Council on behalf of the Academy and it will be open to any parent to ask for his or her child's name to be placed on the list, following an unsuccessful application. - ii.
-Children's position on the continued-interest list will be determined solely in accordance with the oversubscription criteria set out in this document.
+This will be maintained by the LA on behalf of the Academy and it will be open to any parent to ask for his or her child's name to be placed on the list, following an unsuccessful application. - ii.
+Children's position on the waiting list will be determined solely in accordance with the oversubscription criteria set out in this document.
 Where places become vacant they will be allocated to children on the waiting list in accordance with the oversubscription criteria.